-ISO’s functions include developing programs to help insurers define and manage insurance products provide information to help insurers determine their own independent premium rates.
+‘developing programs to help insurers define and manage insurance products and provid[ing] information to help insurers determine their own independent premium rates.
 Insurers use ISO offerings primarily in their product development, underwriting and rating functions.

-ISO serves insurers, reinsurers, insurance producers, insurance regulators, risk managers and other participants in the property/casualty insurance marketplace.
-The following is a list of the advisory organization products and services ISO offers:
+ISO serves insurers, reinsurers, insurance producers, insurance regulators, risk managers and other participants in the property/casualty insurance marketplace.’

 • Statistical and actuarial services